pnsn/Mt_Baker_LF_Research/README.md

 **FIGURE 1: Overview Map**

-The United States Geological Survey (USGS) identifies Mount Baker (48.7745°N, -121.8172°E) as a high threat potential volcano (Ewert et al., 2018), motivating its continuous seismic monitoring since 1972 by the Pacific Northwest Seismic Network (PNSN) in collaboration with the USGS Cascade Volcano Observatory (CVO).
-PNSN catalog indicates that only 5 earthquakes occurred within 20 km of Mt.
+The United States Geological Survey (USGS) identified Mount Baker (48.7745°N, -121.8172°E) as a high threat potential volcano (Ewert et al., 2018), motivating its continuous seismic monitoring since 1972 by a collaboration of Pacific Northwest Seismic Network (PNSN) and the USGS Cascade Volcano Observatory (CVO).
+The PNSN catalog indicates that only 5 earthquakes occurred within 20 km of Mt.
 Baker since 1980 (e.g., Fig. 2a), and little seismicity was observed during the 1975 period of unrest (Malone, 1977; review in Crider et al., 2011).
 In contrast, a noteworthy amount of low frequency events (LFs) emminating from Mt.
 Baker are recorded in the PNSN catalog, characterized as earthquake-like signals with dominant frequencies in the 1-5 Hz band (Fig. 2b-c).
 The retrospective study by Nichols et al. (2011) investigated LFs deeper than 10 km beneath the Cascades volcanoes between 1980 and 2009, finding that Mt.
 Baker hosted 31 of 60 total catalogged events for the entire region, and inferred a fluid migration source process for observed deep LFs.
 Monitoring from 2009 to present (Sept.
 2024) resulted in an additional 21 LFs below 10 km at Mt.
 Baker in the PNSN catalog (Fig. 3).

 **FIGURE 2: Example waveforms and spectra from PNSN catalog events accurately located within 20 km of Mt.
 Baker. a) VT earthquake, b) 30+ km deep LF, c) land-surface LF. <TODO: provide definition for "accurately">**